mm-shah/MetaNeighbor/README.md

 comparing brain to pancreas will likely yield some spurious overlaps), or when datasets are very unbalanced with respect to one another.

-#### Install data and R functions
+#### Load package and data
-We have provided sample data and source code [here](https://github.com/gillislab/MetaNeighbor/tree/master/source%20package).
+We have provided sample data and source code [here](https://github.com/gillislab/MetaNeighbor).
-To begin the analysis, simply download and install the source package from the above link into your R session.
-You will also need to install two helper packages, gplots and RColorBrewer.
+To begin the analysis, run the following commands:

 ```{r eval = TRUE}
 library(MetaNeighbor)